Errors in J

 4 3 2

 Sorting each digit can be done by using the grade up or grade down operator.
-Since the result is not a sorted array, but just the positions of the elements if it was sorted, we have to apply it to the array itself.
+Since the result is not a sorted array, but just the positions of the elements if sorted, we have to apply it to the array itself.

 /: 3 2 1